ganeti/ganeti/man/hspace.rst

   The number of VCPUs of the instances to be placed (defaults to 1).

 --max-cpu=*cpu-ratio*
-  The maximum virtual to physical cpu ratio, as a floating point number between zero and one.
+  The maximum virtual to physical cpu ratio, as a floating point number greater than or equal to one.
 For example, specifying *cpu-ratio* as **2.5** means that, for a 4-cpu machine, a maximum of 10 virtual cpus should be allowed to be in use for primary instances.
-A value of one doesn't make sense though, as that means no disk space can be used on it.
+A value of exactly one means there will be no over-subscription of CPU (except for the CPU time used by the node itself), and values below one do not make sense, as that means other resources (e.g. disk) won't be fully utilised due to CPU restrictions.

 --min-disk=*disk-ratio*
   The minimum amount of free disk space remaining, as a floating point